 One of the best surf spots in Todos Santos, Cerritos is a crescent shaped beach located south of town.
 Popular for surfing, boogie boarding and swimming.

 A boat trip out to Espiritu Santo Island is an essential day trip when in Baja.
 The island is a UNESCO World Heritage Site where marine life thrives thanks to its protections as an ecological reserve.
 Highlights on the island include the shallow beaches of Ensanada Grande, the sandbar at Partida Beach and the soaring rock arches along the island’s coast.
 Epiritu Santo is also home to Los Islotes, one of the only places in the world where visitors can snorkel with sea lions.
 The island can be visited as a group or private tour with On Board Baja or Coromuel Charters.

 Often called the prettiest beach in all of Mexico, Playa Balandra is a remote shallow lagoon in the Sea of Cortez that is home to several stunning white sand beaches.
-It’s accessible by both land and sea (sea is way more epic).
 If you visit by car, the two allotted times to access the beach are 8 AM-12 PM and 1 PM-5 PM.
 They cap the number of visitors, so arrive early to secure a spot in the parking queue, especially on the weekends.